joolstorrentecalo/gitlab-foss/doc/development/testing_guide/frontend_testing.md

 - Execute selectors inside the browser console.

 Inside the terminal, where capybara is running, you can also execute `next` which goes line by line through the test.
 This way you can check every single interaction one by one to see what might be causing an issue.

-### Improving execution time on the GDK

-Running the Jest test suite, the number of workers is set to use 60% of the available cores of your machine; this results in faster execution times but higher memory consumption.
-For more benchmarks on how this works please refer to this [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/456885).

 ### Updating ChromeDriver